valderman/haste-compiler/README.markdown

 your programs.

-Finally, many library features make use of native functionality that is hard or impossible to implement on top of Javascript; Read instances are a prime example.
+Finally, many library features make use of native functionality that is hard or impossible to implement on top of Javascript.

 With these restrictions, building the standard libraries is quite cumbersome;
 the proper solution in the long run is probably to reimplement the parts of